monad-developers/kuru-terminal/qn-streams/README.md

 # Kuru Quicknode Streams Webhook

-This folder contains the components needed to process and index KuruOrderBook contract events using Quicknode Streams.
+This folder contains the components needed to process and index KuruOrderBook contract events (Trade) using Quicknode Streams.

 ## Directory Structure